drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 Whereas the SPICE-HL2 IMU data is saved in the following way `Time (s) | OrientationX | OrientationY  | OrientationZ | OrientationW | Angular_VelX (rad/s) | Angular_VelY (rad/s) | Angular_VelZ (rad/s) | Linear_AccX (m/s^2) | Linear_AccY (m/s^2) | Linear_AccZ (m/s^2) |Orientation Covariance | Velocity Covariance | Acceleration Covariance`.

 For the Timestamps file, it looks like timestamps are taken from the left camera data.csv.
-I created the new `trajectory_F.txt` file from the `cam0/data.csv` file using the [extract_timestamps](/tools/extract_timestamps.py) script.
+I created the new `trajectory_F.txt` file from spice-hl3's `cam0/data.csv` file using the [extract_timestamps](/tools/extract_timestamps.py) script.

-next --- adapt stereo-inertial_euroc.cc to also check what else needs to be changed.
-It looks like TimeStamps are taken from MH01.txt which includes all the left camera timestamps. are other timestamps taken from data.csv files? otehrwise no need to adapt those.. maybe I should have started by checking the execturable cc first.
+Lastly, we need to use info contained in the previous data and config files to build the `spice-hl3.yaml` file.
+This file should be adapted from the `EuRoC.yaml` configuration file.

 Dealing with sensor extrinsics